Decomposing Network Influence: Social Influence Regression: Empirical Application

 \FloatBarrier

-The right-most plots focuses what determines sender (top) and receiver (bottom) influence patterns.
-Interestingly, the alliance sender influence parameter has a positive effect, indicating that countries tend to initiate greater levels of conflict with countries that their allies were fighting in the previous period.
+The right-most plots focuses on sender (top) and receiver (bottom) influence patterns.
+Notably, the alliance sender influence parameter has a positive effect, indicating that countries tend to initiate greater levels of conflict with countries that their allies were fighting in the previous period.
 This finding is in line with arguments in the extant literature about the role that alliance relationships may play in leading to more conflict in the international system \citep{siverson:king:1980,leeds:2005}.

 Additionally, countries are likely to send conflict to those with whom their verbal cooperation partners are initiating or increasing conflict with.
 This finding is interesting as it highlights that countries making cooperative statements regarding a particular country $i$, actually go beyond those statements in later periods to supporting $i$ by initiating conflict with those that $i$ was in conflict with.
 Trade flows, on the other hand, are associated with having a negative effect, implying that countries are not likely, and in fact somewhat unlikely, to follow their trading partners into conflict.